- resources & information

 We recommend arriving at least 15 minutes early.Get help

 Do you have any appointments available in the evenings or on weekends?

 We understand that you need to balance your work, school, family, and other priorities with your recovery.
 Scheduling is flexible, with evenings and weekend appointments available.
 Outside of your weekly scheduled visits, we stay connected with you so help is accessible whenever you need it.Get help

 How soon can I get an appointment?

 Once you contact us for help, our goal is to meet you as soon as possible.
-We offer same-day and next-day appointments, and have appointments in the evenings and on Saturdays so that you can recover in sync with your schedule.Get help
+We offer unmatched access to care, and have appointments in the evenings and on Saturdays so that you can recover in sync with your schedule.Get help

 Payment & insurance information

 If you have questions about billing, insurance or payment arrangements, please contact our Member Financial Services department: